-- Prepare your company to continue daily business operations despite an unexpected event?
+- Prepare your company to continue business operations despite an unexpected incident?

 - Work with you to create well-developed policies and plans that guide and protect your business?

-When your business' reputation is at stake and your own customers are affected, you must trust your MSP partner will engage immediately and that they will handle any critical situation should they arise.
+When your business' reputation is at stake, and your own customers are affected, you must trust your MSP partner will engage immediately and that they will handle any critical cyber situation should it arise.

 5. DOES THE MSP CONDUCT REGULAR EXECUTIVE BUSINESS REVIEWS?

 There's a lot to be said about an MSP who understands your business and its goal to ensure the technologies they recommend result in the business outcomes you desire.
-You want a partner who is able to move your business forward not hold it back with outdated products, services, and processes.
+You want a partner who can move your business forward not hold it back with outdated products, services, support, and processes.
 For example:

 - Does the MSP conduct thorough assessments to identify potential technology and security gaps within your business and have the ability to remediate vulnerabilities?

-- If you're a compliance-based company, do they understand HIPAA, GLBA, PCI, or other regulatory requirements?
+- If you're a compliance-based company, do they understand HIPAA, GLBA, PCI, CMMC, or other regulatory requirements?

 Experienced Managed Service Providers know every business is different and are capable of addressing the unique needs of their clients.

 7. IS THE MSP COMMITTED TO PERFORMING AN ANNUAL SOC 2 EXAMINATION?